Regional cuisine

-Hyderabadi Biryani, an Indian meat and rice dish.

 Regional cuisine is cuisine based upon national, state or local regions.
 Regional cuisines may vary based upon food availability and trade, varying climates, cooking traditions and practices, and cultural differences.
 One noteworthy definition is based upon traditional cuisine: "A traditional cuisine is a coherent tradition of food preparation that rises from the daily lives and kitchens of a people over an extended period in a specific region of a country, or a specific country, and which, when localized, has notable distinctions from the cuisine of the country as a whole."
 Regional food preparation traditions, customs and ingredients often combine to create dishes unique to a particular region.
 Regional cuisines are often named after the geographic areas or regions that they originate from.

-Pub grub - a pie, along with a pint.
-Public houses are a part of British, Irish, Scottish, and Australian culture.

-American Southern food is often traditional, or "old-fashioned", as seen on a sign for the Granny Cantrell's restaurants in the Florida Panhandle.